-This term we will be reading Charlie and the Chocolate Factory by Roald Dahl.
+This term we will be reading The Firework Maker's Daughter by Philip Pullman

 In school we use the "VIPERS" approach.
 The following question starters will support your child when reading at home.